xusd320/downtune.js/README.md

 # downtune.js
-A web crawler based on nodejs, surpports concurrency control, url deduplication, request retry and etc...
+A web crawler based on nodejs, supports concurrency control, url deduplication, request retry and etc...

-Parse html whith cheerio which works like jQuery selector, compatible with json response.
+Parse html with cheerio which works like jQuery selector, compatible with json response.

 See the ./test/test.js for example.

-We can use to generate a web spider like blow:
+We can use it to generate a web spider like blow:

 ```js
 'use strict';